 Rolled: Compressed into flat particles by having been passed between rollers.

-Roughage: Any feed high (over about 20%) in crude fiber and low (under about 60%) in TDN, on an air-dry basis.
+Roughage: Any feed high (over about 20%) in crude fibre and low (under about 60%) in TDN, on an air-dry basis.
 Opposite of concentrate.

 Saliva: A clear, somewhat viscid solution secreted by the salivary glands into the mouth.
 It contains the enzymes salivary amylase and salivary maltase.

-Salmonella A pathogenic, diarrhea-producing organism sometimes present in contaminated feeds.
+Salmonella A pathogenic, diarrhoea-producing organism sometimes present in contaminated feeds.

 Saponifiable: Having the capacity to react with alkali to form soap.